What you'll learn

 While many people believe leaders exude heroic behavior and give inspiring speeches, moral leadership is not, in fact, about taking charge and acting alone; moral leadership is about helping people define the problems they face, disagree productively, and make progress toward solutions.
 In Leadership and Ethics, you will learn that being a moral leader is not about always knowing what is right or how to solve problems.
 Instead, moral leaders acquire the skills to mobilize people and engage with those problems to find solutions.

-The courses are designed for professionals with a minimum of five years of experience and a commitment to the public good.
-Participation in the program requires 10 to 12 hours per week dedicated to reading, viewing multimedia materials, participating in participating in group learning activities and discussions with peers, and completing interactive assignments.
+This course is part of the Public Leadership Credential from Harvard Kennedy School.
+Courses are designed for professionals with a bachelors degree and a minimum of five years of experience, and a commitment to the public good.
+Participation in the program requires proficiency in English and 10 to 12 hours per week dedicated to reading, viewing multimedia materials, participating in group learning activities and discussions with peers, and completing interactive assignments.

 Harvard Kennedy School